martinssipenko/bugsnag-api/activity-items.md

 Activity Items API
 ==================

-The Activity API allows you to get a feed of user and system actions for each [Error](error.md), eg. status changes and assignments.
+The Activity Items API allows you to get a feed of user and system actions for each [Error](error.md), eg. status changes and assignments.

 Contents